 Find out what happens to your credit card interest rate when the 0% p.a. introductory purchase period ends.

-If you have a credit card that offers 0% p.a. interest on purchases, remember that this is for a limited period only.
-At the end of this period, any outstanding balance on your card starts attracting interest.
-This interest is typically higher than prevailing interest rates as lenders try to compensate for the initial attractive offering.
+If you have a credit card that offers 0% p.a. interest on purchases, remember that this rate is only offered for a limited time.
+At the end of the promotional period, any outstanding balance starts attracting interest at the standard variable rate for that card.
+With some purchase rates as high as 21.99% p.a., it’s important to understand the key details of 0% interest purchase offers so that you can make the most of this introductory offer when you need it.

 How do 0% interest purchase cards work?